hangovergames/vehikill-room/README.md

-# vehikill-room
+# hangovergames/vehikill-room

 Room configuration(s) for [vehikill.io](https://play.vehikill.io).

-Feel free to fork and create your own room configurations :)
+Feel free to fork and create your own unique rooms :)

-You may contact Vehikill developers at [Discord](https://discord.com/invite/tKKMczp) in order to enable custom rooms.

 ### Custom rooms

-Try not to directly edit `src/rooms/default.ts` unless it's a bug fix and/or an improvement to the default room.
+Try not to directly edit `src/rooms/derby.ts` unless it's a bug fix and/or an improvement to the derby room.

-You should copy the default room as `src/rooms/your-room.ts` instead.
+You should copy existing room as `src/rooms/your-room.ts` instead.

-Once you're happy with your room configuration, you may submit it to us as a pull request.
+Once you're happy with your room, you may submit it to us as a pull request.
 We may then add it on the server.

+### Discord

+You may also contact Vehikill.io developers at [Discord](https://discord.com/invite/tKKMczp).